yukihiko-shinoda/yaml-dataclass-config/README.md

 This project helps you to import config file writen by YAML to Python [Data Classes](https://docs.python.org/3/library/dataclasses.html).

+## 📖 Migration Guide

+Upgrading from version 1.x?
+See the [Migration Guide](docs/migration-1-to-2.md) for step-by-step instructions to migrate to version 2.x.

 ## Advantage

 1. Type safe import from YAML to Data Classes